Website Manager

 1. Overview: This level of play is for first graders, generally league age 7 and older.
 Player rosters should be limited to 12 players.
 It is an instructional league where coaches pitch and play is with a “soft” baseball.
 As in the Rookie League, teams do not keep score and there is no standing.
 However, at this level, outs count!
 Coaches should continue to work on and improve the player’s throwing, catching, and hitting, but also begin to emphasize making plays and a general knowledge of the rules (strikes/balls, strike zone, general base running rules).

 2. Game Basics: Teams should attempt to play four innings per game, with game time limited to a maximum of 75 minutes.
-Two adult coaches are allowed in the field, one in the infield and one in the outfield.
-One adult coach should manage the dugout and the bats, and one adult coach should play catcher (a catcher’s mask is included with the equipment and it is recommended that it be worn).
+Three adult coaches are allowed in the field, one in the infield and two in the outfield.
+When batting one adult coach should manage the dugout and the bats, one adult coach should play first base coach and one adult coach should play third base coach.

 3. Defensive Positions: All players should play in the field and rotate positions each inning.
-The suggested defensive arrangement is two pitchers assistants, five infielders, and five outfielders.
-No player is allowed to play catcher.
+The suggested defensive arrangement is two pitchers assistants, six infielders (including one catcher), and five outfielders.
 Defensive players should not stand on top of the bases – teach the players the correct place to play their positions.
 It is important to ensure that over the course of the season, assignment to defensive positions is balanced so that all players have roughly the same number of opportunities at the various positions.

 4. Dugouts: The team at bat must have one adult coach in the dugout at all times.
-Only one player is allowed to have a bat in their hands and that is the batter.
+Only one player is allowed to have a bat in their hands and that is the batter when they are walking to their at bat.
 NO on-deck swings are permitted.

 • You must clear the field 15 minutes prior to the start of the next game (if there is a next game scheduled).
 “Clear the field” means that it is available for the next team to play – players, coaches, equipment, water bottles, etc. must all be off the field and out of the dugout.
 Starting late will mean you will have to play a shorter game so as not to interfere with the on-time start of the next game.